globulus/nusantara-data/README.md

 * `requiredUpgrades` (optional) - list of IDs for [upgrades](#upgrade) that need to be slotted for this to be playable from hand.

 ### Unit
 A unit is a [playable](#playables) that represents an object on the game board.
-This includes creatures, buildings, interactable map objects, etc. Here are the list of available properties for a unit type:
+This includes creatures, buildings, interactable map objects, etc. Here is the list of available properties for a unit type:
 * `merit` **(required)** - describes the importance of a unit and is used by AIs to decide on valuable targets or build orders.
 This is also the amount of XP a Hero gains when killing a unit.
 There's no good rule what this number should be, as it is based on the relative strengths of other units in the game.
 * `h` **(required)** - represents the maximum health of a unit.
 It needs to be a positive number.
 * `a` (optional) - attack value for this unit.
 Units with no attack value (or attack value of zero) cannot attack or retaliate.